All Episodes

 He wouldn't get any more cocktail party invitations.

-If he went and showed up for your son's charity event after this.
+He wouldn't be beloved if he went and showed up for your son's charity event after this.

-Sandy in Madison, Wisconsin, as we go back to the phones, great to have you here.
+Sandy in Madison, Wisconsin, as we go back to the phones.

 Hi.

-Oh, thanks so much, Rush.
+No, thanks so much, Rush.

 Love your commercials.

-We need the comic relief and tweaks of the Liberals.
+We need the comic relief and tweaks of the liberals.

 Thank you very much.

-Uh I want to just take a moment real quickly to thank all those taxpayers for their voluntary and involuntary contributions because that gives my husband his salaries via grants.
+Yeah, I want to just take a moment real quickly to thank all those taxpayers for their voluntary and involuntary contributions because that gives my husband his salaries via grants.

-Don't forget Anzatuti.
+Don't forget Anne Zatudi.

-She's living on public handouts here and in the U.K. Well, my husband can't seem to get a grant under Obama, but he did get one under Bush.
+Well, my husband can't seem to get a grant under Obama, but he did get one under Bush.

-Uh so what is your husband researching?
+So what is your husband researching?

 Man, I never knew.